gresrun/jesque/README.md

 Design Decisions
 ----------------
-* I chose to implement the jobs as classes that implement `java.lang.Runnable`.
+* I chose to implement the jobs as classes that implement `java.lang.Runnable` or `java.util.concurrent.Callable`.
 If the job requires arguments (most do), there must be a constructor that matches the supplied arguments.
 I felt this was the most flexible option and didn't require the jobs to inherit or implement a special Jesque class.
-Because of this, the jobs don't even need to know about Jesque at all!
+Because of this, the jobs don't even need to know about Jesque at all.
 Furthermore, the client need not have the job's `Class` in it's VM, it only needs to know the classname and all the parameters' `Class`es on it's classpath.
 Only the workers realize the job and then run them.
 * I chose to use Jedis because:
 	1. It is simple to use
 	2. Fully supports Redis 2.0 and uses the new unified protocol